valeriansaliou/node-sales-tax/README.md

 This module may be used to acquire the billable VAT percentage for a given customer.
 You may also use it directly to process the total amount including VAT you should bill; and even to validate a customer's VAT number.

-**Important: in order to fetch the sales tax for a customer, you need to know their country.
+**:red_circle: Important: in order to fetch the sales tax for a customer, you need to know their country.
 The country must be passed to all library methods, formatted as ISO ALPHA-2 (eg. France is FR, United States is US).**

 In any case, import the module to your code:

 `var SalesTax = require("sales-tax");`

-### Check if a country / state has sales tax
+### :white_check_mark: Check if a country / state has sales tax

 Check if France has any sales tax (returns `true`):